qiang-yang-ecology/Yang.et.al.The.predictability.of.ecological.stability.in.a.noisy.world/README.md

-This is the repository containing the R codes and data for the following paper.
+This is the repository containing the R codes and data for the following paper: https://doi.org/10.1038/s41559-018-0794-x.
-{Yang et al. 2019.
-The predictability of ecological stability in a noisy world.
-Nature in Ecology & Evolution.}

 For potential code questions please contact Qiang Yang by qiang.yang@uni-konstanz.de